AqwamCreates/DataPredict/docs/WhyIDoNotLetTheAIsToFullyCodeDataPredict.md

 In fact, I have seen fully AI-generated competitors died immediately (in terms of popularity and maintainance) after being released to the public.

-DataPredict has existed since around February 2023, where that is where ChatGPT is around.
+DataPredict™ has existed since around February 2023, where that is where ChatGPT is around.
 So I had every opportunities to let the AI do the work for me.

 Some people want to argue that AI models back then wasn't that good back then, and tell me that I should use latest models.